EGI-Federation/documentation/content/en/support/_index.md

 ticket will be assigned to the default, first-level *TPM* Support Unit (*Ticket Processing Manager*).
 Then TPM will reassign the ticket to the relevant, second-level Support Unit.
-In order to speed up response time we suggest to choose the *User Community Support* Unit when opening your ticket.
+To accelerate response time and obtain a quick assistance, we recommend selecting the *User Community Support* Unit when you submit your ticket.
 For that, please search for User Community Support in the *Group* box as show in the image below:

 ![GGUS Group](ggus-group.png "User Community Support")